The Laplacian Keyboard: Beyond the Linear Span: Laplacian Basis

 \paragraph{Graph Signal Smoothness:} To formalize the notion of smoothness for signals defined over graphs, we rely on the \textit{graph total variation}, which quantifies local variations weighted by edge connectivity \citep{zhu2012approximating}.

 \begin{definition}[Graph Total Variation] For any graph signal $f: \mathscr{V} \to \mathbb{R}$, the graph total variation is defined as

 \end{definition}

-The graph total variation penalizes differences between signal values at connected vertices, weighted by their edge strengths.
+The graph total variation captures the differences between signal values at connected vertices, weighted by their edge strengths.
 Smaller values of $\|f\|_G$ indicate that the signal varies smoothly across connected vertices.
 The factor $\frac{1}{2}$ accounts for double-counting in undirected graphs; \citet{zhu2012approximating} omit this term by enumerating each edge exactly once.

 A signal $f$ exhibits \textit{bounded variation} if there exists a constant $0 < C \ll \lambda_{|\mathscr{V}|}$ satisfying